standardnotes/advanced-checklist/README.md

 The general instructions setting up an environment to develop Standard Notes extensions can be found [here](https://docs.standardnotes.org/extensions/local-setup).
 You can also follow these instructions:

-1. Fork the [repository](https://github.com/standardnotes/task-editor) on GitHub.
+1. Fork the [repository](https://github.com/standardnotes/advanced-checklist) on GitHub.
 1. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork of the repository.
-1. Run `cd task-editor` to enter the `task-editor` directory.
+1. Run `cd advanced-checklist` to enter the `advanced-checklist` directory.
 1. Run `yarn install` to install the dependencies on your machine as they are described in `yarn.lock`.

 ### Testing in the browser